Separating trees and simple congruences of the weak order: Lattice congruences of the weak order

 Throughout the paper, we focus on \defn{essential} lattice congruences~$\equiv$, whose arc ideal~$\arcs_\equiv$ contains all basic arcs~$(i, i+1, \varnothing, \varnothing)$ for~$i \in [n-1]$.
 The non-essential lattice congruences can be understood as Cartesian products of essential congruences of weak orders of smaller rank.

 \begin{example} The most classical lattice congruence of the weak order on~$\f{S}_n$ is the \defn{sylvester congruence}~$\equiv_\textrm{sylv}$ \cite{LodayRonco, HivertNovelliThibon-algebraBinarySearchTrees}.
 See \cref{fig:sylvesterCongruence}\,(middle).
-Its congruence classes are the fibers of the binary search tree insertion algorithm, or equivalently the sets of linear extensions of binary trees (labeled in inorder and considered as posets oriented toward their roots).
+Its congruence classes are the fibers of the binary search tree insertion algorithm, or equivalently the sets of linear extensions of binary trees, labeled in inorder (\ie a node is labeled after its left subtree and before its right subtree) and considered as posets oriented toward their roots.
 It can also be seen as the transitive closure of the rewriting rule~$U i k V j W \equiv_\textrm{sylv} U k i V j W$ where~$i < j < k$ are letters and~$U,V,W$ are words on~$[n]$.
 In other words, the permutations minimal in their sylvester congruence class are those avoiding the pattern~$312$.
 The quotient of the weak order by the sylvester congruence is (isomorphic to) the classical \defn{Tamari lattice}~\cite{Tamari}, whose elements are the binary trees on~$n$ nodes and whose cover relations are right rotations in binary trees.
 See \cref{fig:sylvesterCongruence}\,(right).
 Its arc ideal is given by the set~$\arcs_\textrm{sylv} \eqdef \set{(i, j, {]i,j[}, \varnothing)}{1 \le i < j \le n}$ of up arcs, and the corresponding noncrossing arc diagrams are known as \defn{noncrossing partitions} of~$[n]$. \end{example}